mhamet2/Veeam-reIP-replicajob/README.md

 # Veeam replication
--- Attaches re-ip rules in a csv files into a VeeamReplicaJob
+-- Imports re-ip rules in a csv files into a VeeamReplicaJob